ansys/aali-sharedtypes/doc/source/index.rst

 .. _index:

 ==============================
-Aali SharedTypes Documentation
+AALI SharedTypes Documentation
 ==============================

-Aali SharedTypes provides internal data models used across the AALI system.
+AALI SharedTypes provides internal data models used across the AALI system.
 It defines structs such as Workflow, ExecutionResult, NodeDefinition, and others for configuration and graph handling, ensuring consistency between services.

 ----